vrettasm/PyGeneticAlgorithms/README.md

 This work is described in:

-- Michail D. Vrettas and Stefano Silvestri (2024)(Submitted for publication at SoftwareX / under review).
+- Michail D. Vrettas and Stefano Silvestri (2024).
 "PyGenAlgo: a simple and powerful toolkit for genetic algorithms".
+(Submitted for publication at Journal SoftwareX / under review).

 ### Contact